21st Annual Meeting and Symposium

 6. Identify types of research findings that might be used to individualize care

-The following symposia included in the Annual Meeting will emphasize identification and management of pain in patients related to drug and alcohol use disorders and complications: Symposium I, Symposium II, and Symposium IV, Workshops A1, B1, B2, C1, C2, and C3.
+The following symposia included in the Annual Meeting will emphasize identification and management of pain in patients related to drug and alcohol use disorders and complications: Symposium I, Symposium II, and Symposium IV.

-All symposia and workshops (except A4) included int he Annual Meeting will emphasize identification and management of risk to patients related to alcohol and other drug use disorders and complications.
+All symposia included in the Annual Meeting will emphasize identification and management of risk to patients related to drug and alcohol use disorders and complications.

 This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of the Medical University of South Carolina and the American Academy of Addiction Psychiatry.
 The Medical University of South Carolina is accredited by the ACCME to provide continuing medical education for physicians.